-As explained in the main results, we will explore three different sets of assumptions, that we present, from the most specific to the most generic.
-Each set of assumption correspond to one of the theorems presented in the main results. \begin{itemize}
+As explained in the main results, we will explore three different sets of assumptions.
+Each set of assumptions corresponds to one of the Theorems presented in the main results. \begin{itemize}